kjameer0/fetch-bug-fix/README.md

 ## Constraints

 1. Don't save data from the API locally (imagine there were millions of Pokémon).
+That also means don't save the list of Pokemon to a variable and reuse it.
+We're practicing fetching multiple times.

 ## Goal